Zheng Jing

-Zheng Jing, Prince of Yanping (鄭經 (Tēⁿ Keng); 25 October 1642 – 17 March 1681), courtesy names Xianzhi (賢之 (Hiân-chi)) and Yuanzhi (元之 (Goân-chi)), pseudonym Shitian (式天 (Sek-thian)), was a 17th-century Chinese warlord, Ming dynasty loyalist and ruler of the Kingdom of Tungning in Taiwan.
+Zheng Jing, Prince of Yanping (鄭經 (Tēⁿ Keng); 25 October 1642 – 17 March 1681), courtesy names Xianzhi (賢之 (Hiân-chi)) and Yuanzhi (元之 (Goân-chi)), pseudonym Shitian (式天 (Sek-thian)), was initially a Southern Ming military general who later became the second ruler of the Tungning Kingdom of Taiwan by succeeding his father Koxinga's hereditary title of "Prince of Yanping", reigned as a dynastic monarch of the kingdom from 1662 to 1681.

 Biography

 Born on 25 October 1642, he was the eldest son of Koxinga (Zheng Chenggong) and a grandson of the pirate-merchant Zheng Zhilong.
-After the conquest of Fort Zeelandia in 1662 by his father, Zheng Jing controlled the military forces in Amoy and Quemoy on his father's behalf.
+After the conquest of Fort Zeelandia in 1662 by his father, Zheng Jing controlled the military forces in Amoy and Quemoy on his father's behalf, but the friction between him and his father was later provoked by a domestic dispute, as he secretly had an incestuous relationship with his brother's wet nurse, with whom he had a newborn son (Zheng Kezang), despite having been married.
+Koxinga was ashamed and resentful by his son's behaviour and ordered Jing's execution, but his order was never implemented due to the opposition by Amoy's forces, and Koxinga's sudden death of malaria in June 1662.
 Upon the death of his father six months later, Zheng Jing contested throne as the King of Tungning with his uncle, Zheng Shixi.
-The dispute was resolved in Zheng Jing's favor after he successfully landed an army in Taiwan despite strong opposition by the forces of his uncle.
-This was followed by Zheng Shixi withdrawing his claim.
+The civil war was end in Zheng Jing's victory after he successfully quelled the hostile forces of his uncle in Taiwan and captured Fort Zeelandia.
+This was followed by Zheng Shixi withdrawing his claim and his surrender to the Qing dynasty next year.

-With both the vast pirate fleet and the throne of Tungning, he intended to continue his father's plans to invade the Philippines; however, he was forced to abandon this venture when faced with the threat of a Manchu-Dutch alliance.
+With both the vast armed merchant fleet and the throne of Tungning, he intended to continue his father's former plan to invade Luzon which was under Spanish rule; however, he was forced to abandon this venture when faced the immediate threat of a Manchu-Dutch alliance.
 His defeat of a combined Qing-Dutch fleet commanded by Han Banner General Ma Degong in 1664 resulted in ending the brief alliance.
-Ma Degong was killed in the battle by Zheng's fleet.
+Ma Degong was killed in the battle by Zheng's fleet, but the islands of Amoy and Quemoy fell to the Qing forces, forcing him to withdraw all his troops and resources to Taiwan.